Derty Werk

 Ant Banks Presents T.W.D.Y.: Derty Werk is the debut studio album by American hip hop supergroup T.W.D.Y.
 (The Whole Damn Yay).
-It was released on April 20, 1999 via Thump Street Records.
+It was released on April 20, 1999, via Thump Street Records.
 Production was handled entirely by member Ant Banks, who also served as executive producer.
 It features guest appearances from Otis & Shug, Gripsta, Playa Metro, Too $hort, Agerman, B-Legit, CJ Mac, Dolla Will, J-Dubb, Keak da Sneak, Mac Mall, Mac Shawn, MC Ant, Pooh-Man and Spice 1.

 The album debuted at number 135 on the Billboard 200 and at number 41 on the Top R&B/Hip-Hop Albums in the United States.
 Its lead single, "Players Holiday", peaked at number 90 on the Billboard Hot 100 and become the group's most successful single, with music video starring all the three T.W.D.Y. members Ant Banks, Rappin' 4-Tay and Captain Save 'Em, as well as Mac Mall, Too $hort, Otis & Shug, E-40 and Ray Luv.
 The album's second single, "Drinks on Me", made it to number 18 on the Hot Rap Songs chart.

 Banks settled his rivalry with MC Pooh-Man when they appeared together on the song "Ride Wit Me".
 The album is dedicated to Anthony "M.C.
 Ant" Thomas, who was killed in early 1999 and made his posthumous appearance on the song "Shook Niggas".

+Critical reception

+Derty Werk received mixed reviews from music critics.
+AllMusic called it a "stellar compilation album".
+Tony Green of The Source criticized it for the lack of originality, saying that it "offers little besides Range Rover-friendly bass, and Banks's now familiar live instrument and vocal flourishes".